Subscribe to our mailing list

 Sampan Travel is based in Yangon – this means our travel advice for Myanmar is accurate and up-to-date.
 We also have pages on Myanmar culture and cuisine, and recommendations for what to do in Myanmar and where to go.
 Sampan is committed to having a positive impact on the lives of local communities.
 Read about our commitment to responsible travel here.

 Borders are open but some entry restrictions still apply.
 The majority of travellers to Myanmar require a tourist visa.
 E-visas can be applied for online.
-COVID-19 restrictions have been relaxed but there are still some regulations in place.
 Parts of the country remain off-limits to tourists.

 Visas can also be obtained at most Myanmar embassies.
 It may be necessary to apply in person and you may be requested to provide your CV (to see where you have worked in the past) and your planned travel itinerary.

-Most tourist visas are valid for 28 days and occupy a full page in your passport.
+A tourist visa takes up a full page in your passport.
 Validity usually expires after 90 days so do not apply too early.
-Note that tourist visas-on-arrival are not possible.

 In addition to a valid visa, other Myanmar entry requirements are: